pippim/pippim.github.io/stack.md

 `row` in `rows`.
 Most of the front matter is set at the top of the outer loop point.

-- Next two passes are done on each row as described below.
+- Next, two passes are done on each row as described below.

 <a id="hdr22"></a>